benzntech/roocode-memorybank-optimized/docs/USAGE.md

-# VibeCoding Memory Bank - Usage Guide
+# Roocode Memory Bank Optimized - Usage Guide

 This guide provides detailed instructions on how to use the Enhanced Memory Bank system effectively.